[Major revision–posted 6/22/18 (replaces 8/21/13 edition)]

 2. Closing a Texas Tech International Center

-The International Center Advisory Board (see section 7 below), in consultation with the appropriate academic unit(s), the Director of Study Abroad, and the VPIA, will monitor the viability of international centers and may recommend closure if deemed necessary.
+The International Affairs Council (see section 7 below), in consultation with the appropriate academic unit(s), the Director of Study Abroad, and the VPIA, will monitor the viability of international centers and may recommend closure if deemed necessary.
 Detailed procedures for closing a center are found in the Handbook for TTU International Centers.

 3. The TTU International Center Resident Director

 a.
-The TTU center resident director's role is multi-faceted.
-Details of his/her role may be found in the Handbook for TTU International Centers.
-Resident directors are expected to have legal status in the country in which the center operates and be at the center whenever programs are in session.
-No resident director may have any financial involvement with any party providing goods or services to a Texas Tech center.
-Unless otherwise authorized, the resident director is responsible for his/her housing and living expenses; student monies may not be used to cover these expenses.
+The TTU center Resident Director's role is multifaceted.
+Details of the role may be found in the Handbook for TTU International Centers.
+Resident Directors are expected to have legal status in the country where the center operates and be physically present at the center whenever programs are in session.
+No Resident Director may have any financial involvement with any party providing goods or services to a TTU center.
+Unless otherwise authorized, the Resident Director is responsible for their housing and living expenses; student monies may not be used to cover these expenses.

 b.
 The TTU center director is responsible for the programs conducted at the center.
 Basic responsibilities include, but are not limited to, planning all program components (housing, excursions, and orientation), counseling and discipline, fiscal responsibility for the center, and maintaining close relations with the TTU campus in Lubbock.

 c.
-The center director is supervised by the VPIA to assure compliance with university-wide policies, procedures, and objectives.
+The center director is supervised by the Vice Provost for International Affairs to assure compliance with university-wide policies, procedures, and objectives.

 4. Other TTU International Center Staff

 a.
-The staff at a TTU international center has a multi-faceted role.
-Permanent staff members are expected to have legal status in the country in which the center operates and be at the center whenever programs are in session.
-No staff member may have any financial involvement with any party providing goods or services to a Texas Tech center.
+The staff at a TTU international center has a multifaceted role.
+Permanent staff members are expected to have legal status in the country where the center operates and be physically present at the center whenever programs are in session.
+No staff member may have any financial involvement with any party providing goods or services to a TTU center.
 Unless otherwise authorized, the staff member is responsible for housing and living expenses; student monies may not be used to cover these expenses.
-Staff may choose insurance coverage through Texas Tech or local coverage, but they may not be compensated by Texas Tech for both.
+Subject to local laws, staff may choose insurance coverage through Texas Tech or local coverage, but they may not be compensated by Texas Tech for both.

-Texas Tech center coordinators resident in the OIA are supervised by the Director of Study Abroad and evaluated jointly by the Director of Study Abroad and the resident director of the appropriate TTU center.
+Texas Tech center coordinators resident in the OIA are supervised by the Director of Study Abroad and evaluated by their direct supervisor with input from the Resident Director of the appropriate TTU center.
 Coordinator responsibilities are detailed in the Handbook for TTU International Centers.

-The OIA responsibilities include, but are not limited to working with colleges/departments to establish new TTU international centers; maintaining fiscal oversight of the center; overseeing the center coordinators; and providing support for the staff and students of the centers.
+The OIA responsibilities include, but are not limited to, working with colleges/departments to establish new TTU international centers; maintaining fiscal oversight of the center; overseeing the centers coordinators; and providing support for the staff and students of the centers.
 Details are outlined in the Handbook for TTU International Centers.

 a.
-Texas Tech academic programs at a Texas Tech international center will be semester-long programs or faculty-led programs.
-Either the resident director or designee approved by the director's supervisor must be on site for all programs to provide logistical and administrative support.
+Academic programs at a TTU international center will be semester-long programs or faculty-led programs.
+Either the Resident Director or designee approved by the Director's supervisor must be on site for all programs to provide logistical and administrative support.
 Details about such support may be found in the Handbook for TTU International Centers.

 b.
 Academic programs from other institutions for which a TTU international center provides logistical support may be semester-long or short-term programs.
 All support will be clearly delineated in a contract between the TTU center and other institution, to be approved by TTU Purchasing and Contracting.
 See the handbook for details.

 a.
 Fiscal oversight for the TTU international centers rests with the Office of International Affairs.
-The center budget will be submitted on an annual basis no later than January 31 for the following academic year.
-The budget will be coordinated among the resident director, the Director of Study Abroad, and the TTU center coordinator and approved by the VPIA.
+The center budget will be submitted on an annual basis no later than March 15 for the following academic year.
+The budget will be coordinated among the Resident Director, the Director of Study Abroad, and the VPIA.
 Projected expenditures may not exceed projected income.
 Projected income may exceed projected expenditures by a minimal amount to cover contingencies (e.g., exchange rate fluctuations).
 Reserve funds may not exceed one year of operating expenses and will be maintained in the operations FOP.

 b.
-All TTU international centers will have four TTU FOPS that correspond to bank accounts on site to handle collection and transfer of monies.
+All TTU international centers will have TTU FOPs that correspond to bank accounts on site to handle collection and transfer of monies.
 Bank accounts must be in the name of the TTU center and may not, in any way, be a personal account for any TTU employee or staff member.
-These accounts will be operations, student services, course fees, and summer programs.
+These accounts will be operations and summer programs.
 Details for the structure and functioning of these accounts may be found in the Handbook for TTU International Centers.

 c.
-Contracts for the leasing of space for a TTU center must be processed by OIA through the TTU Purchasing and Contracting office.
-The resident director and staff may not have any involvement, directly or indirectly, in providing goods and/or services to the TTU center.
+Contracts for the leasing and maintenance of space for a TTU center must be processed by OIA through the TTU Purchasing and Contracting office.
+The Resident Director and staff may not have any involvement, directly or indirectly, in providing goods and/or services to the TTU center.

-In order to participate in a TTU center program, students must meet TTU study abroad eligibility requirements (see OP 34.20).
-Prior to departure, students participating in Texas Tech center programs must attend pre-departure orientation and complete all requirements as established by the Office of International Affairs.
+In order to participate in a TTU center program, students must meet TTU study abroad eligibility requirements (see OP 34.20, Study Abroad Programs).
+Prior to departure, students participating in TTU center programs must attend pre-departure orientation and complete all requirements as established by the Study Abroad unit in the Office of International Affairs.
 During the program, student behavior must conform to the TTU Code of Student Conduct and local law and custom.
 Details of student responsibilities are outlined in the Handbook for TTU International Centers.
 Students who do not conform to those policies may be removed from the program and the center with loss of academic credits and the fees they paid.

 b.
-See OP 34.20 for procedures regarding the decision to suspend a TTU international center program for safety/security concerns.
+See OP 34.20, Study Abroad Programs, for procedures regarding the decision to suspend a TTU international center program for safety/security concerns.

 b.
 All students participating in TTU international center programs will be covered by health, accident, emergency evacuation and repatriation insurance.
 See the handbook for details.

 c.
-Medical, mental health and safety emergencies occurring at a TTU center must be dealt with promptly and compassionately.
-Appropriate care should be sought immediately.
-The Office of International Affairs is the entity on the Lubbock campus that should be contacted first because it coordinates the overall response, and should be contacted as soon as possible within 24 hours.
-Emergency procedures are found in OP 34.20.
+Medical, mental health, and safety emergencies occurring at a TTU center must be dealt with promptly and compassionately.
+Appropriate care and the necessary legal reporting should be undertaken immediately.
+Emergency procedures are found Emergency procedures are found in OP 34.20, Study Abroad Programs.

 04 Audit Services